Pgk95/simple_shell/README.md

-This is the team project on simple shell.
+This is the team project on simple shella.